 2 A niece of Daniel Malthus's mother, referred to by Daniel Malthus in a letter to Rousseau as "la petite cousine qui est botaniste à toute outrance," who evidently shared the botanical tastes of Daniel Malthus and Rousseau, and is recorded as having presented Rousseau with a copy of Johnson sur Gerard (presumably Gerarde's Herball, 1633) from her own library when Daniel Malthus was unable to get one through the booksellers.
 (See Daniel Malthus's letter to Rousseau, January 24, 1768, printed by Courtois, op. cit. p.
 219.)
-Those who are curious to explore the extensive my botanical books in which the name of Rousseau is written and a box of plants given me by Mons.
-Rousseau."
-Two of these books are still to be found in the library of Dalton Hill, Albury, now owned by Mr. Robert Malthus, namely, Ray's Synopsis Methodica Stirpium Britannicarum and de Sauvage's Méthode pour connoître les plantes par les feuilles, both inscribed with the name of Rousseau and heavily scored.
+Those who are curious to explore the extensive standing, his later letters (as also the Concise and Genuine Account, published in 1766, fascinating though it is in itself) are the product, not of a comprehending heart, but of an extreme anxiety to avoid a scandal which his Paris friends might misunderstand.